Amrrbakry/rsyslibs/README.md

 A simple ruby library to determine the required system-level packages for your project dependencies.

+## Overview

+The Ruby Gem package manager ‘bundler’ and NodeJS ‘npm’ are excellent tools to install project-specific dependencies.
+However, they both share a major flaw, the ability to determine system-level packages required to build native extensions.

+For example, when you want to install a Ruby gem such as ‘nokogiri’, and if you don’t know upfront, you will be hit with an exception about a missing system library.
+Only when you check Nokogiri’s website, you will find out that you need to install ‘zlib1g-dev’ and ‘liblzma-dev’.

+**Rsyslibs** collects all gems in your project and sends them to a database-driven RESTful API which looks up and returns the system-level libraries required to install your local gems.

+*contribute to the API [here](https://github.com/Amrrbakry/rsyslibs_api).*

 ## Installation

 Add this line to your application's Gemfile: